-The Foundation for Democratic Advancement (FDA) is an international, independent, and non-partisan democracy watchdog organization.
+The Foundation for Democratic Advancement (FDA) is an international, independent democracy watchdog organization.
 The FDA’s not-for-profit mission is to measure, study, and communicate the impact of government processes on a free and democratic society.
 The FDA measures the impact of government processes through rigorous research combined with team audit using matrices and grade scales.
 Furthermore, the FDA is comprised of experts in a diversity of fields such as education, finance, public policy, and international affairs, and its members and volunteers have diverse ethnic backgrounds and balanced gender representation.

 Recent Research Results